hendrikboom3/Text-generation/README.md

 Continue brainstorming.

-* Implementations of purpose: The/Each character has a purpose.
+* Implementations of purpose: The/Each character has motivations.
+These can differe among characters.
   * This could be reflected in a set of kind of actions he prefers doing.
   * It could be reflected in an evaluaton function of states likely to be achieved by actions.
   * Could do a partial action tree search to determine what's best.
   * There's room for some logic, perhaps special-purpose code, here.
-  * The evaluation function, instead of being a wighted sum, could be somewhat random.
+  * The evaluation function could be somewhat random instead of being the usual weighted sum.

 * There are two basic ways to decide what to write next.
   * start with the present situation and see what actions are possible.
 Pick one.
 Possibly form a tree of future possible actions and see what they accomplish, using one or more evaluation functions.
   * Start with a goal and work backwards to find ways of achieving it.
 Again, can work (backwards this time) to form a tree of possiblities and see if any of them leads from the present state.
-  * Both of these are tree searches with possibly large fanout.
-It may be worthwhile to use approximate or partial models of the state with approximate actions to make a plan and then to work out the details using the situations in the approximation as goals for detailed work.
+  * Both of these are tree searches with possibly large fanout, and some of the fanout may be irrelevant to the goal, and time-wasting.
+It may be worthwhile to use approximate or partial models of the state with approximate actions to make a plan and then to work out the details using the situations in the approximations as goals for detailed work.
+  * TO do any of these will require me to learn.
+Have to start with the simplest thing that  could possibly work, and repeatedlt replace and rewrite, not being afraid to replace everything.

 * Am I in the process of implementing a general-purpose planning system?